 - Go to the area where you’d like to add the shape.

-Click the Insert button at the top of your screen, then select the Shapes icon.
+Click the Insert button at the top of your screen, then select Shape.

-- Find the shape you’d like to add in the sidebar and drag it on to your canvas.
+- Find the shape you’d like to add in the sidebar and double-click or drag it on to your canvas.

 Editing the color, border, and thickness

 Click on a shape to select it.
 You will see options for editing the shape appear in the context toolbar.
 From here, you can adjust the color, border color, and border thickness.
 You can also select a preset color according to the theme of the template.

 Adding rounded corners to rectangular shapes

 You can also round the corners of rectangular shapes for a more nuanced design.
 Select the shape, then click the Fill color icon in the context toolbar.
 Adjust the border radius at the bottom of the window to round the corners of your rectangle.

 Moving, resizing, and rotating